DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/claims.md

 * the client that is making the request
 * the identity of the user
 * the type of the request (access token, id token, or userinfo)
-* the requested claim types, which are the claims types associated with requested identity resource scopes
+* the requested claim types, which are the claims types associated with requested scopes and resources

 ### Strategies for Emitting Claims
 You can use different strategies to determine which claims to emit based on the information in the profile context.

-* emit claims based on the requested identity resources
+* emit claims based on the requested claim types
 * emit claims based on user or client identity
 * always emit certain claims